Planning Your Trip

 International Drive (I-Drive)

+Location, location, location.
 The International Drive Resort area (I-Drive) not only offers over 100 hotels and resorts to satisfy every budget and more than 150 spectacular restaurants — it offers a superb location!
-You can't get much closer to the center the action.
+You can't get much closer to the center of the action.

 I-Drive's convenient location also puts visitors just ten minutes from the Walt Disney World Resort and a little over an hour's drive away from Busch Gardens Tampa Bay, Kennedy Space Center and beaches on both coasts.